yongenportkey/nus-workshop-2024-microsite/docs/setting-up/faucet/index.md

 ## 1. Introduction

-Developers can leverage the aelf testnet network available at https://aelf-test-node.aelf.io/ for thorough testing of their smart contracts during the development phase.
+Developers can leverage the aelf testnet network for thorough testing of their smart contracts during the development phase.
+Transactions on the aelf testnet require testnet tokens to cover transaction fees.

 ## 2. Getting testnet tokens